notaz/picodrive/platform/readme.txt

   + Config profiles added (press left/right when saving config).
   * Changed key configuration behaviour to the one from gpfce (should be more intuitive).
+  + Added some skinning capabilities to the menu system with default skin by ketch.
+Delete skin directory if you want old behaviour.

 1.32
   + Added some new scaling options.